 I am an Assistant Professor of Economics at the Ludwig-Maximilians University of Munich (LMU).
 Prior to joining LMU, I received a PhD from the UC Berkeley Department of Economics.

-My research studies the role of firms in modern labor markets.
+My research studies the role of firms in the labor market.
 In my current projects, I collaborate with large companies to understand how organizational design affects labor market outcomes and long-term inequality.

 You can contact me per email using firstname.lastname@example.org .

 Awards: Young Labour Economist Prize 2021 of the European Association of Labour Economists , Outstanding Poster Award 2021 ACLEC

-Abstract: Most organizations rely on managers to identify talented workers.
-However, because managers are evaluated on team performance, they have an incentive to hoard talented workers, thus jeopardizing the efficient allocation of talent within firms.
-This study documents talent hoarding using the universe of application and hiring decisions at a large manufacturing firm.
-When managers rotate to a new position and temporarily stop hoarding talent, workers’ applications for promotions increase by 128%.
-Marginal applicants, who would not have applied in the absence of manager rotations, are three times as likely as average applicants to land a promotion, and perform well in higher-level positions.
-By reducing the quality and performance of promoted workers, talent hoarding causes misallocation of talent within the firm.
-Female workers react more to managerial talent hoarding than their male counterparts, meaning that talent hoarding perpetuates gender inequality in representation and pay at the firm.
+Abstract: Most organizations rely on managers to identify talented workers for promotions.
+However, managers who are evaluated on team performance have an incentive to hoard workers.
+This study provides the first empirical evidence of talent hoarding using novel personnel records from a large manufacturing firm.
+Temporary reductions of talent hoarding increase workers’ applications for promotions by 123%.
+By reducing the quality and performance of promoted workers, talent hoarding contributes to misallocation of talent and perpetuates gender inequality in representation and pay at the firm.